-Programs Approved for Funding: Refers to the disease component(s) for which a grant was approved.
+Programs Approved for Funding: Refers to the disease component for which a grant was approved.

 Principal Recipient: Refers to the organization selected to take legal and financial responsibility for grant funds.
-Those listed are Principal Recipients with whom grant agreements have been signed.
+Those listed are Principal Recipients with whom grants have been signed.
 Where it shows "TBD" this indicates that the grant has not yet been signed.
 This information is made available as soon as the grant agreement is signed by both parties.

 Total Funds Approved: Refers to all proposal amounts approved by the Board and incorporates any adjustments resulting from Technical Review Panel clarifications and/or grant negotiations.
 Note concerning Round 8 approved funding: All recommended Round 8 proposals have been approved by the Board in principle.
 However, funding for some of these proposals will only be submitted to the Board for approval as and when funding becomes available, as per the Comprehensive Funding Policy.
-Furthermore, the Board has approved an upper ceiling of US\$ 2.75 billion for the initial two-year funding of Round 8.
+Furthermore, the Board has approved an upper ceiling fo US\$ 2.75 billion for the initial two-year funding of Round 8.
 The Global Fund Secretariat will be working with countries to find efficiencies in all Round 8 proposals to bring the total approved funding for Round 8 at or below this amount.

-Funds Committed (Phase 1): Indicates the maximum amount committed under signed grant agreement for an initial two-year period.
+Funds Committed: Indicates the maximum amount allocated by a signed grant agreement.
 This amount can on occasion be less than the total amount originally approved by the Board following negotiations during the grant signing process.

-Funds Committed (Renewals): Refers to all funding approved after the initial two-year period of a grant, including both Phase 2 amounts and those approved under the Rolling Continuation Channel.
+Renewals: Refers to all funding approved after the initial two-year period of a grant, including both Phase 2 amounts and those approved under the Rolling Continuation Channel

-Total Disbursed: Indicates the total amount of funding disbursed for the grants through 2008, including, where applicable, Phase 1, Phase 2 and Rolling Continuation Channel funding.
+Total disbursed: Indicates the total amount of funding disbursed for the grant thus far, including, where applicable, Phase 1, Phase 2 and Rolling Continuation Channel funding

-EAST ASIA & THE PACIFIC

-CAMBODIA
+CAMBODIA Local Fund Agent

+STL Round(s) 124567

-Programs Approved for Funding HIV/AIDS, Tuberculosis, Malaria,
+Round(s) 1,4,5,6,8 Programs Approved for Funding

-Health Systems Strengthening

-The Ministry of Health of the Government of the

-Kingdom of Cambodia;

-National Center for HIV/AIDS, Dermatology and STI (NCHADS);
+HIV/AIDS, Tuberculosis, Malaria, Health Systems Strengthening Principal Recipients The Ministry of Health of the Government of the Kingdom of Cambodia; National Center for HIV/AIDS, Dermatology and STI (NCHADS); Vector Borne Disease Control Total Funds Approved

+208,637,873 Funds Committed (Phase 1) 97,515,475

+Funds Committed (Renewals) 56.603.880 Total Disbursed 111,960,697